Nephy1/cpnt-260-a2/README.md

 <> Link color #5785a8
 <> possible colour gradients #A6206A (purple) #EC1C4B(redish), #F16A43 (orange), #F7D969 (pale yellow), #2F9395 (tealish), 80s retrowave color palette.

+## Struggling to make aside side nav bar
+linear gradient and text shadow were surprisingly simple but very cool.

+I think css grid would have been a tad easier to work with if I knew it just as much as flexbox.